 Training is required for all employees, associates, volunteers, or other individuals serving as Authorized Adults or Designated Individuals in any capacity at a Covered Activity where interaction with a minor occurs.
 Any individual in this capacity failing to comply will result in disciplinary action, including removal from role and/or authorization to work with minors.

-Not required for third-party private events.
 All third-party organizations will comply with this section and documented requirements are to be stated within a contractual agreement.